zacfermanis/memory-banks/README.md

 ```
 your-project/
 ├── .memory-bank/           # AI memory and documentation system
-│   └── developmentGuide.md # Development guidelines and best practices
+│   └── developmentGuide.md # Development guidelines and best practices (copied from selected guide)
-├── .specs/                 # Feature specifications and requirements
+├── .specs/                 # Feature specifications and requirements (empty directory)
-└── .cursorrules           # IDE configuration for AI collaboration
+└── .cursorrules           # IDE configuration for AI collaboration (copied from selected guide if available)
 ```

-Memory Bank for Agents creates the foundation structure.
+Memory Bank for Agents creates the foundation structure by copying the selected development guide's files.
 You can then expand the Memory Bank system by creating additional documentation files as needed.

 ## 🔧 Development Setup